simonpai/streamy-data/README.md

 streamy.ptt.board('food', { limit: 2 }) // start with a readable stream which emits post URLs
-	.pipe(streamy.ptt.post()) // a transform stream which map the URL to post content .pipe(streamy.echo()) // prints stream content to console.log, and passes the data through .on('data', function (data) {
+	.pipe(streamy.ptt.post()) // a transform stream which map the URL to post content .on('data', function (data) {
-		// or do something in an explicit handler
+		// do something in an explicit handler
 	})
 	.on('end', function () {
 		// or do something when the stream ends